rabix/benten/docs/tutorial.md

 there is an issue with the node.
 This is fine - we haven't defined what the node is with any code yet.

-## Editing inlined steps

-Double click on the node.
-This will open up the inline step in a new tab.
-This should show as an empty document, since there is no code in the node yet.
-Once again, you can type in the code yourself, or use some scaffolding assist.
-`create clt` will get us there.

-Now switch back to the original (first) tab.
-You should see that the appearance of the node has changed to indicate that it is a CommandLineTool.
-You can double-click it again to return to the second tab.

-You can also just stay in the command line and type `open <step_id>` to switch to or open a tab with a view of a step.

 Let's flesh out the Command Line Tool.